koalalorenzo/blog/content/posts/202211-mozilla-sops/index.md

 With git crypt, could argue that the files are encrypted and safe in the history, but if the encryption keys are compromised, any effort to keep everything safe is valiant.

+{{< mermaid >}}
+graph TD
+    C[Clear File]
+    GPG1[GPG Key 1]
+    GPG2[GPG Key 2]
+    EK[static encription key]
+    E[Encrypted File]

+    C ---> git-crypt
+    git-crypt --> E

+    GPG1 --Decrypts--> EK
+    GPG2 --Decrypts--> EK
+    EK --Used to encrypt--> git-crypt
+{{< /mermaid >}}

-One of this limit is that it works only with a static encryption key or GPG Keys.
-All of those are not good when it comes to automation, as they require tools to have static and long-living keys lying around: For example, using it in GitHub Action might require you to create a static GPG Key dedicated for the workflow and that is a pain to deal with… In that case, we need something more complex, like HashiCorp Vault… or other cloud solutions.
+One of the limits is that it works only with a static encryption key or GPG Keys.
+All of those are not good when it comes to automation, as they require tools to have static and long-living keys lying around.
+For example, using it in GitHub Action might require you to create a static GPG Key dedicated for the workflow and that is a pain to deal with!
+In that case we need something more complex, like HashiCorp Vault… or other cloud solutions.

 ### Best of all: Mozilla SOPS
-You might be saying: Hey, there is an infinite loop in your blog post!
+You might be saying: _Hey, there is an infinite loop in your blog post: don't use Vault, use git-crypt; don't use git-crypt use vault!_ :laughing:
 This is the paragraph where we break that loop and share something that sits in the middle between git-crypt and HashiCorp Vault.

 Mozilla SOPS sits in the middle.
 The way it works is similar to git-crypt, but